The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The LED has 42 watts of power, 3700 Lm of luminosity, and a color temperature of 5000K.
 Thanks to these specifications, it can efficiently emit a bright white light suitable for all kinds of work.
 Installing the four lights in the pack will banish dark areas and shadow patterns from your garage.

-- The metal casing is a bit flimsy
+- Cons: Customers note the metal casing is a bit flimsy.

 You can install these lights in two ways — surface-mount them on drywall or wooden surfaces or suspend it with a chain from the ceiling.
 The package also includes the mounting hardware.